 Yet what reader can fail to thrill at the character arc that sees him become an entirely new man, joyful, generous, and loving?

 - In Left Behind, my main character Rayford Steele goes from cynical, self-centered bore to a selfless person of faith, a model of servant leadership.

 Done well, this arc can be every bit as compelling, though it doesn’t result in a feel-good ending.

-Of course you will often have big part characters that aren’t even named and whose arcs would be irrelevant to the story and to the reader.
-But it’s otherwise unwise to assume significant secondary characters can have flat arcs.
+Characters who aren’t even named and whose arcs would be irrelevant to the story fit this category But it’s otherwise unwise to assume significant secondary characters can have flat arcs.

 How to Create a Powerful Character Arc